 Repair your Down Jacket or Sleeping Bag yourself?

-Zzzzzrrrraaaack!
+Rrrrrrrrriiiiiip!
 Oh no!
 You turn around only to find your brand new down jacket with an ugly L shape rip and a cloud of feathers in the air.
 You take the jacket off and the first thing that comes into your mind is to tape the two ends together.
-Have you seen that happen before?
+Does that sound familiar?

 Polyester or non rip, these materials are very vulnerable.
 With functional clothing and equipment getting lighter every year, durability has also gained importance in the characteristics of outdoor garment, especially for the users.
 The manufacturer classifies this under the wear and tear category, and expects the consumer to renew his clothing every 2 years.
 Just like your mobile phone.
 But then again, there are a few of us who thinks about sustainability.
 Yes?